A cappella

 Westhampton College Glee Club, The Tower (1932)

-Throughout their history, both the Men’s and Women’s Glee Clubs had semi-official status, since they were often led by a faculty member, and eventually earned their members academic credit.
+Throughout their histories, the Men’s and Women’s Glee Clubs had semi-official status, since they were often led by a faculty member, and eventually earned their members academic credit.
 In 1973 the two glee clubs were combined into the University Choir.
 Other ad hoc vocal groups such as the Spider Quartet (1924-37), the Cuckoo Quartet (1933), the Jeters (1958-61), and the Westhampton Octet (1958-60) make brief appearances in The Collegian.

 Four student a cappella groups were founded in the 1990s, three of which are still active today: the Octāves (male voices), the Sirens (female voices), and Choer du Roi (all-gender), which was originally known as “Actual Bells Are Missing.”
 The Umoja Gospel Choir, founded in 1994, appears to have ceased activity around 2012.
 A second all-gender a cappella group, Off the Cuff, was founded in 2003 and is still going strong.